smadan20/MinimumPerfectHashFunction/README.md

 In main.cpp, specify the input file containing line-separated keys.
 Optionally, specify the input file containing line-separated alien keys as well.

-To create a MPHF object b:
+To create a MPHF object b (input reference to keys, gamma, and last):
 > MPHF b(&keys, 1, 3);

 To construct the MPHF on b: